449 - Degree in Finance and Accounting

 1.3.
 Recommendations to take this course

-After completing the course, the student will be competent in the following skills:
+By passing this course, the student will be more competent to…

-1. Understand the nature of the firm and the institutions, their relation with the economic, legal, social and environmental contexts and their incidence over the financial and accounting departments of the organizations.
+- To understand the behaviour of an enterprise and the other organizations, the relationships between the economic, legal, social and environmental contexts and its impact on financial and accounting areas of the organizations.